logaretm/villus/docs/content/plugins/cache.md

 # Cache Plugin

-The cache plugin is one of the default plugins that are pre-configured with any villus client unless specified otherwise, the cache plugin is a simple in-memory cache that clears whenever the page reloads or when the client is destroyed.
+The cache plugin is a simple in-memory cache that clears whenever the page reloads or when the client is destroyed.
 The cache plugin only applies it's caching logic to queries, as mutations require a fresh response from the server.

-The cache plugin all the cache policies in villus:
+The cache plugin handles all the cache policies in villus:

 - `cache-first`: If found in cache return it, otherwise fetch it from the network
 - `network-only`: Always fetch from the network and do not cache it